 Income Tax calculator

-For computing the tax amount which a taxpayer need to pay, she or he requires to understand given below things:
+For computing the tax amount which a taxpayer needs to pay, he/she require understand following things:

 - To pay tax in a country such as India who is liable?